rooootdev/bsod/README.md

 - **ctypes** `cTypes is included in Python 2.5+`

 ## Danger?:
-- No. Even though BSoDs are often associated with harm to files are the OS this one is harmless
+- No. Even though BSoDs are often associated with harming files or the OS this one is harmless